The Ultimate "My Time at Portia" Guide: Tips, Tricks and How to Make Money!

 The highest I've seen the market get is 134%.
 This is a good time to sell extra items you've crafted or spare relics.
 I generally start selling once the market goes above 100% and save my most expensive goods (look in your inventory to see how much products sell for) for when the market reaches 120% or higher (but really, hold out to 134% days when you can).

-You can check the register in the commerce build to see the market price that day after you've gotten your daily commission.
+You can check the register in the commerce building to see the market price that day after you've gotten your daily commission.

 Turn spare stone into stone stools and sell them